joan-s/n-grams/n-grams.md

 1. Problems and solutions
     - sparsity, unknown words
     - smoothing and backoff
-1. The first neural LM
+1. A feed-forward neural LM
-1. An application of $n$-grams: word spelling
+1. An application of $n$-grams: spelling correction

 ---